Characterization of the Quantized Hall Insulator Phase in the Quantum Critical Regime

 These conditions are represented in Fig.~1, and since $L_{\mathrm{Th}}(T) $ diverges as $T\rightarrow 0$, it can be seen why the QHI phase disappears at higher $T$'s, for $E_F$ far from $E_c$, or in the extreme limit $T \rightarrow 0$ (in line with \cite{LangPRB2007yg} and our own observations).

 This QHI regime is extremely difficult to simulate.
 First, one should note that the transport simulations simplify tremendously at $T=0$ or at high $T$'s.
 At $T=0$ and with no dissipation, the Hall conductance reduces to the Kubo-Chern formula \cite{ThoulessPRL1982vh,AvronPRL1983} which does not require the inversion of the Liouvillian (see Eq.~\ref{Kubo}).
 Furthermore, the diagonal conductivity can be obtained from the Landauer formula, which involves only the quantum states at $E_F$ \cite{ShengPRB2000fr}.
 In fact, the whole $\sigma$ can be obtained from a 4-terminal Landauer approach \cite{PryadkoPRL1999uf}.
 In the QHI regime, the entire energy spectrum has to be taken into account.
 The $T$'s are low so the details and the fine character of the energy spectrum are not washed away (as at high $T$'s) but instead they are the main factors determining the values of the transport coefficients.
 As such, the Liouvillian must be accurately inverted.
 But the main difficulty comes from the convergence of the numerical algorithms for Kubo-formula.
 The traditional implementations \cite{HouaritPPCM1991er,MandalPhysB1998as,RochePRB1999te,SteffenPRB2004bn} are known \cite{Xue2012fh} to converge only as an inverse power law in $L$ to the thermodynamic limit.
-Finding algorithms which converge exponentially fast was hindered by the fact that, for aperiodic systems, the Kubo-formula is usually presented as a formal limit as $L \rightarrow \infty$ [see for example Eq.~(3.385) and its finite-$T$ version in Ref.~\onlinecite{MahanBook2000bv}].
-In contradistinction, the noncommutative Kubo-formula derived by Schulz-Baldes and Bellissard \cite{BELLISSARD:1994xj,Schulz-Baldes:1998oq,Schulz-Baldes:1998vm} provides the explicit thermodynamic limit:

-Here, $\mathcal{T}$ represents the trace over volume, $H$ is the disordered Hamiltonian, ${\bm x}$ is the position operator, $\tau$ ($\sim T^{-p}$) is the relaxation time for dissipation, $\mathcal{L}_H$ is the Liouvillian, and $\Phi_{FD}$ is the Fermi-Dirac distribution.
-This explicit thermodynamic limit and the methods of noncommutative geometry used to derive it enabled us in Ref.~\cite{ProdanAMRX2012bn} to establish (with mathematical rigor) a canonical finite-size approximation $\sigma_{ij}^{(L)}(T,\tau)$ that converges exponentially fast to the thermodynamic limit:
+Finding algorithms which converge exponentially fast was hindered by the fact that, for aperiodic systems, the Kubo-formula is usually presented as a formal limit as $L \rightarrow \infty$ [see for example Eq.~(3.385) and its finite-temperature version in Ref.~\cite{MahanBook2000bv}].
+In contradistinction, the noncommutative Kubo-formula derived by Schulz-Baldes and Bellissard \cite{BELLISSARD:1994xj,Schulz-Baldes:1998oq,Schulz-Baldes:1998vm} provides an explicit thermodynamic limit which, together with the methods of noncommutative geometry used to derive it, enabled us in Ref.~\cite{ProdanAMRX2013bn} to establish (with mathematical rigor) a canonical finite-size approximation that converges exponentially fast in the thermodynamic limit.